 EPZ encompasses the area within a circle with a radius of 15 km centred at the Angra1 NPP.
 This EPZ is further subdivided into four smaller zones with borders at approximately 3, 5, 10 and 15 km from the power plants.

 The on-site emergency elan covers the area of the property of Eletronuclear and comprises the first zone (EPZ-1, up to ~1 km from the center of the Angra 1 reactor).
 For these areas, planning and all actions and protection countermeasures for control and mitigation of the consequences of a nuclear accident are under the responsibility of Eletronuclear.

 3.1.1.
 Regulatory authority(s)

-In 1981, the Environmental Policy Law was promulgated and, from 1983 to 1989, CNEN was also responsible for conducting the environmental licensing of nuclear installations.
 In 1989, the Brazilian Institute of Environment (IBAMA) was created and designated to conduct the environmental licensing of all installations, including nuclear facilities.
 CNEN is the co-authority on radiation aspects related to environmental licensing of nuclear facilities.
 This co-authority role means that a CNEN assessment has to be considered in the final decision by IBAMA.